Gil Cohen (artist)

-Gil Cohen (born July 28, 1931 in Philadelphia) is an American artist, noted for his illustrations of aircraft and people in military service, who also illustrated men's magazines, books and movie posters.
+Gil Cohen (born July 28, 1931) is an American artist, noted for his illustrations of aircraft and people in military service, who also illustrated men's magazines, books and movie posters.

 Biography

-Gilbert B. Cohen was born to Philip and Hannah (née Borofsky) Cohen on July 28, 1931 and raised in Philadelphia where his Russian-immigrant grandparents and father operated a hardware store.
+Gilbert B. Cohen was born to Philip and Hannah (née Borofsky) Cohen on July 28, 1931, and raised in Philadelphia, where his Russian-immigrant grandparents and father operated a hardware store.
 He trained as an illustrator at the Philadelphia Museum School of Art, where he studied under artists Karl Sherman, Henry C. Pitz, Albert Gold, Joe Krush and S. Gertrude Schell, and then graduated in 1953.
 Soon thereafter, he was drafted into the U.S. Army and assigned to a military intelligence unit in Germany where he rendered images of Soviet weaponry, based on verbal espionage reports.
-Upon his release from the Army, he resumed his chosen career in commercial art and illustration.
+Upon his release from the army, he resumed his chosen career in commercial art and illustration.

 As of 2017, Cohen maintained a studio at his home in Doylestown, Pennsylvania.